Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 • Premium pricing

-• Overkill for individual creators
+• Overkill for individuals

 Riverside

-Best for: Recording and transcribing podcasts with speaker labels
+Best for: recording and transcribing podcasts with speaker labels

 Features:

-• Record and transcribe in one platform
+• Record and transcribe in one place

-• Automatic speaker labels
+• Auto speaker labels

-• Text-based editing (edit transcript, audio updates automatically)
+• Text-based editing (edit transcript, audio updates)

-• Export transcripts with speaker tags
+• Export with speaker tags

-Pricing: Subscription-based
+Pricing: subscription

 Pros: